 Cons: Might not be able to get as high of a price as eBay

-Trade-in cracked iPhones for cash at BuyBackWorld, or a wide range of other items like DVDs, gift cards, or even gaming consoles.
-This site accepts all models of iPhones in all conditions, and according to their website, they offer instant, upfront quotes.
-Shipping is free, and you get paid quickly upon receipt of the device.
+Trade in cracked iPhones (or a wide range of other items like DVDs, gift cards, or even gaming consoles) for cash at BuyBackWorld.
+This site accepts all models of iPhones in all conditions.
+Simply find out what your item is worth with an instant, upfront quote.
+Shipping is free and you get paid quickly upon receipt of the device.
 Overall, it’s a smooth process.